 Dr Matt Carter

 My research interests focus on the behaviour and habitat use of marine vertebrates at sea.
 Using biologging technologies to track marine predators, I investigate the factors that affect their movement strategies and how they interact with their environment.
-I am particularly interested in how behavioural strategies develop in juvenile animals, and how we can quantify these behaviours from animal movement data using emerging statistical modelling techniques.
+I am particularly interested in how anthropogenic features, such as offshore energy structures, can influence animal behaviour and distribution patterns.
+I am also interested in how behavioural strategies develop in juvenile animals, and different statistical modelling techniques for inferring behaviour from biologging data.

-In previous work at SMRU, funded by the Department for Business, Energy and Industrial Strategy (BEIS), I used regional habitat preference models to understand the environmental drivers of at-sea distribution for grey and harbour seals around the British Isles.
-This project produced distribution maps based on habitat preference for the entire populations of both species in the British Isles.
+In previous work at SMRU, funded by the Department for Business, Energy and Industrial Strategy (BEIS), I used regional habitat preference models to understand the environmental drivers of at-sea distribution for grey and harbour seals in the UK and Ireland.
+This project produced distribution maps based on habitat preference for the entire populations of both species in the UK and Ireland.

 In my MSc thesis at the University of Exeter (Cornwall Campus), I investigated the at-sea behaviour and habitat use of northern gannets at a large breeding colony in Wales.
 My research showed that both male and female breeding birds raft on the water surface adjacent to the colony before and after foraging trips.
 These findings have relevance for conservation, supporting a proposed seaward extension to the Special Protection Area (SPA), designed to protect important marine habitat for breeding gannets.